H&M profits impress despite September sales slowdown | Headlines

 H&M profits impress despite September sales slowdown

 As cost pressures ease, H&M's Chief Financial Officer Adam Karlsson said he saw the potential for price cuts, without giving a timeframe.
-Shoplifting increased over the last two quarters and H&M is looking for solutions that would break the trend, Karlsson said, adding to a string of retailers flagging worsening crime, especially in Britain and the United States.
+Shoplifting has increased over the past two quarters, Karlsson said, adding to a string of retailers flagging worsening crime, especially in Britain and the United States.

 In China, H&M this month returned to JD.com, one of the country's biggest e-commerce marketplaces, in a sign the brand is recovering after a prolonged absence after criticism over its stance on alleged human rights abuses in the Xinjiang region.
 It returned to Alibaba's Tmall e-commerce platform last year, but has not been available on JD.com since 2021.

-In another positive announcement for investors, H&M said it would start a share buyback programme on Wednesday, planning to buy back up to 3 billion crowns of stock by March 31 next year.
+Helmersson said the return to JD.com was a milestone, but H&M was still "not where it wants to be" in China.
+The company said it would start a share buyback programme on Wednesday, planning to buy back up to 3 billion crowns of stock by March 31 next year.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)